DevNambi/blog-drafts/9909 - Leadership and Management Links.md

 @qhardy: If the 2 guys running TNR were really of Silicon Valley, they'd know Rule 1: You're as good at the talent that leaves each nigh…

+@markleggett - "Companies want "rockstar" employees, as rockstars are known for punctuality, even-tempers, and a desire to work in a corporate environment."